sderose/ragnarok/Dominus/DOC/ReferenceManual.md

 This package focuses on a few main goals:

-* Pythonic -- for example, you can get at the children of any node with [] (and do the other Python list operations) and Enums and generators are available where appropriate.
+* Pythonic -- for example, you can get at the children of any node with [], and do the other Python list operations.
+Enums and generators are available where appropriate, everything is type-hinted and has unit-tests, and so on.

 * Fast -- my benchmarks show the DOM replacement about 40% faster than minidom.